ember-learn/guides-source/guides/release/in-depth-topics/rendering-values.md

   @tracked status: string;

   get someComponent(): ComponentLike<MyComponentArgs> {
-    // any returned component must have been defined as
+    // if you're using typescript, any returned component must have been defined as
     // class MyComponent extends Component<MyComponentArgs> {}
     if (this.status == 'success') {
       return MySuccessComponent;